face-hh/griddycode/README.md

 | `set_gui(property: String, new_color: String)` | `set_gui("background_color", "#ff00ff")` | This method is dedicated to the overall GUI aspect of GriddyCode. | Available properties: `background_color`, `current_line_color`, `selection_color`, `font_color`, `word_highlighted_color`, `selection_background_color`.
 Properties except `background_color`, if not provided, will be set to a slightly modified version of `background_color`.
 Although possible, we don't recommend you rely on those & instead set all the values. |

 *Note: if the HEX you input is invalid, it will default to #ff0000 (red)*

+# Known issues
+## Visual bugs
+- The `CheckButton` node for each `setting` scene doesn't change with the theme.
+This affects light themes specifically.

+# Contributions
+Contributions are heavily appreciated, whether it's for adding Lua plugins, themes, safely exposing more features to Lua, or adding features directly to GriddyCode!

+Stuff we are currently looking for: (this doesn't mean you can't contribute with other stuff!)
+- `CTRL` + `P` to open a **quick file picker**, similar to [VSCode](https://code.visualstudio.com/docs/editor/editingevolved#:~:text=Quick%20file%20navigation,-Tip%3A%20You%20can&text=VS%20Code%20provides%20two%20powerful,release%20Ctrl%20to%20open%20it.)
+- An option in the settings menu (`CTRL` + `,`) to change the font!
+- Making the cat jumping video in the settings menu fade in/out along the actual menu.
+Currently it ignores the transition
+- Heavy cleanup of `settings.gd`!
+- The file picker (`CTRL` + `O`) stores the position of the selected item even after entering/exiting a directory.
+However, if the directory's file size is lower than it, it will disappear until you move it up.
+This can be fixed by setting its selected item to the last item if it exceeds dirs.size()

+Please note that creating a Pull Request to fix these features does *not* guarantee its merge.
+Please don't open a Pull Request unless you are confident you've done a good job.